 Energy is produced when animals eat.
 Just like putting gas in a car to make it go.
 However, food sources aren't necessarily available all year long.

-Animals slow down their body’s need to produce energy and become inactive.
+Animals slow down their body’s need to produce energy and they become inactive.
 But their level of inactivity goes much deeper than you slumping out on the couch binge-watching Grey’s Anatomy.

-Hibernation, Brumation, and Torpor are actually biological reactions to the environment.
+Hibernation, Brumation, and Torpor are biological reactions to the environment.
 By slowing down their metabolic rate animals can conserve energy, have less need for food, and survive lower temperatures.

 Grab a warm blanket and curl up by the wood stove.
 Let’s break it all down and look at each one.